Bank Junction is changing for the better

-At the end of May, Bank junction will be free of all motor traffic (except buses) from 7am to 7pm on weekdays.
+Bank junction is now free of all motor traffic (except buses) from 7am to 7pm on weekdays.

 This is a massive step forward for the notoriously nasty intersection in the City of London.
 It’s well known as a collision hotspot for pedestrians and cyclists.
 LCC had been campaigning for changes to the junction for years, and after Ying Tao was killed there in 2015 by a tipper truck, hundreds of you joined us on a protest calling for a safer junction for everyone.

-Now the City of London Corporation have responded – from the 22nd May, only people on foot, bike or bus will be allowed to travel through the junction.
+Now the City of London Corporation have responded – as of the 22nd May, only people on foot, bike or bus are allowed to travel through the junction.
 This victory could only be achieved with the support of all of you – so thank you.

 But this is could only be a temporary transformation.
 This scheme is a trial, and obviously, we want it to be made permanent.